khajaehtesham/jenkins-eks-springboot-app/README.md

 **Pre-requsites:**

   Install aws cli on jenkins server and configure it with your credentials. it would be helpful to connect to ecr repo for pushing the containerized images.
+  Create ECR repo, and update the Account ID and ecr repo in the JenkinsFile accordingly.

 This repo is used for building the java application using maven and containerizing the application.